amirakbarnejad/PyDmed/README.md

 [![button](button_quickstart2.png)](https://amirakbarnejad.github.io/Tutorial/tutorial_section1.html)

+# Issues
+We regularly check for possible issues and update pydmed.
+Please check out "Issues" if you faced any problems running pydmed.
+If you couldn't find your issue there, please raise the issue so we can improve pydmed.

 # Installation
 PyDmed is now available as a pyton local package.
 To use PyDmed one needs to have the folder called `PyDmed/` (by, e.g., cloning the repo).